United States abortion-rights movement: History

+The outcome of the Dobbs v.
+Jackson Women's Health Organization case in 2022 led to trigger laws being enacted and the formation of new laws that involve anti-abortion policy.
+More than 470 abortion restriction policies were passed compared to 70 abortion protective policies that were passed across various state legislatures after the Dobbs case.
+Restrictive state abortion policy varied across the country, but a majority of laws heavily restricting or banning abortion were enacted in the southern and midwestern regions of the United States.
+Indiana was the first state in the country to ban abortion at zero weeks.
+States that have implemented new laws present new legal challenges for patients and clinicians.

 Abortion-rights groups are active in all American states and at the federal level, campaigning for legal abortion and against the reimposition of anti-abortion laws, with varying degrees of success.
 Only a few states allow abortion without limitation or regulation, but most do allow various limited forms of abortion.

-In the wake of extreme abortion restrictions in states like Georgia, Alabama, Missouri and Ohio, transgender, intersex and other gender-nonconforming people felt forgotten in this movement.
+In the wake of extreme abortion restrictions in states like Georgia, Texas, Alabama, Missouri and Ohio, transgender, intersex and other gender-nonconforming people felt forgotten in this movement.

 Abortion is one of the most common medical interventions undergone by women aged 15–44.
-In the US childbirth carries a risk of death about 14 times higher than abortion.
+In the US, childbirth carries a risk of death about 14 times higher than abortion.

 The Democratic Party's platform endorses the abortion-rights position, stating that abortion should be "safe and legal".
 Not all Democrats agree with the platform, however, and there is a small anti-abortion faction within the party, expressed in such groups as Democrats for Life of America.
 Similarly, there is a small abortion-rights faction within the Republican Party.
 The Libertarian Party platform holds "that government should be kept out of the matter" of abortion.